openacid/celeritasdb/wiki/replication-algo.md

 Major changes from epaxos:

-- When updating `deps`, only check against PreAccept phase values:
+- When updating `deps`, only check against FastAccept phase values:
   `deps` updated by Accept or Commit is ignored.

 - Instances by a same leader has a strong depends-on relation.